 There are two main types of ear infections: acute otitis media (a middle ear infection) and otitis externa (swimmer’s ear).
 A middle ear infection occurs behind the eardrum, whereas swimmer’s ear occurs in the ear canal.
 Different organisms cause these infections.

-“Middle ear infections are more common in younger children and most often are caused by viruses (such as colds), as well as Streptococcus pneumoniae, Haemophilus Influenzae or Moraxella catarrhalis,” said April Mattingly, M.D., pediatrician with Norton Children’s Medical Associates – Crestwood.
+“Middle ear infections are more common in younger children and most often are caused by viruses (such as colds), as well as Streptococcus pneumoniae, Haemophilus Influenzae or Moraxella catarrhalis,” said April Mattingly, M.D., pediatrician with Norton Children’s Medical Group – Crestwood.

 Middle ear infection symptoms

 Symptoms usually start as a common cold, cough, runny nose and congestion, then may progress to:

 - Ear pulling